7 - Wick choice

 Multi-purpose immersion candles Ø 10-50 mm - Casting molds Ø up to 50 mm

-A candle is determined by the wick (diameter) and the contents of the candle.
-The specified diameters are only indicative of the intended end product.
+A candle is defined by its wick (diameter) and the volume of the candle.
+The specified diameters are only an indication of the intended final product.
 Making a test candle before final production is recommended.

 Article Application